a) Basis of preparation

 average market value of the outstanding shares).

-result of a past event that probably requires an outflow of resources
+a result of past events and it is probable that an outflow of

-disclosure for a contingent liability is made when there is a
+A disclosure for a contingent liability is made when there is a

 possible obligation or a present obligation that may, but probably will

 not, require an outflow of resources.
-Where there is possible
+Where there is a possible

 obligation or a present obligation in respect of which the likelihood